Children and Young People's Strategy 2019-22

-Our vision for the Children, Young People and Families Plan is that:
+Our vision for the Children Young People's Strategy is for:

-The Children, Young People and Families Plan 2016-2019 is the single overarching, multi-agency plan for the delivery of priorities for children and young people in County Durham.
+This is the single overarching, multi-agency strategy for the delivery of priorities for children and young people in County Durham.

 The responsibility for producing it rests with the Children and Families Partnership for County Durham.

-How was the Children, Young People and Families Plan put together?
+How was the Children and Young People's Strategy put together?

-The refresh of the Children Young People and Families Plan (CYPFP) has been informed by the Integrated Needs Assessment (INA) and a number of policy drivers.
+The refresh of the Children Young People's Strategy (CYPS) has been informed by the Integrated Needs Assessment (INA) and a number of policy drivers.

 Children and young people attend each meeting of the Children and Families Partnership to raise issues that affect them.
 Feedback on the actions taken forward by the Children and Families Partnership is fed back to the children and young people to ensure accountability and transparency.
 Any health related issues that are raised are fed into the Health and Wellbeing Board for information or action through the Joint Health and Wellbeing Strategy.

-How will the Children, Young People and Families Plan make a difference?
+How will the Children and Young People's Strategy make a difference?

-The plan will be implemented by County Durham's Children and Families Partnership.
-The partnership is committed to delivering better outcomes for children, young people and their families in County Durham.
-Progress against the Delivery Plan will be reported six monthly to the Children and Families Partnership.
+The strategy will be implemented by County Durham's Children and Families Partnership.
+The partnership is committed to delivering better outcomes for children and young people in County Durham.